 Cutting ideas for thick and voluminous hair

 Bulky hair is rebellious and often requires real maintenance with regular straightening or blow-drying.
-Discover haircuts to highlight your face and hair density, without necessarily going through the brush box on a daily basis.
+Discover haircuts to highlight your face and hair density with best flat iron for thick frizzy hair, without necessarily going through the brush box on a daily basis.

 Thick hair tends to form an indomitable shortcut.
 However, it is possible to dare to cut extra short, with a gradient.
 The boy’s cut is timeless with tapered highlights on the neck, ears and forehead.
 Thick hair helps to maintain hair mass even on short hair.
 Ultra trendy and sharp, undercut creates asymmetry and deflates the capillary mass.
 Avoid the ball cut, which will not be adapted, regardless of the shape of the face.